Open-Attestation/adr/glossary.md

 ### OpenCerts

-  SSG: SkillsFuture Singapore, the owner of OpenCerts
+  SSG: SkillsFuture Singapore, the owner of OpenCerts accreditation registry

   SSG Registry: A list of entities considered to be trustworth issuers, administered by SSG _(Sometimes called The Registry or just Registry)_